self-host/self-host/docs/design.md

 # Self-host API

-The main component of the system.
+The Self-host API is the main component of the system.
 It exposed a `domain` database as a set of API endpoints.

 For details about the API specification see: [openapiv3.yaml](https://github.com/self-host/self-host/blob/master/api/selfserv/rest/openapiv3.yaml) file.